 Vaccinations in Belgium

 Laws in Belgium state that all children must be vaccinated against polio.
 Vaccinations for other diseases such as tetanus and diphtheria are not compulsory but recommended.
-Most vaccinations in Belgium are provided for free by both Kind en Gezin and ONE for all children aged 16 and under, although you may have to pay for any consultations with a GP or paediatrician.
+Most vaccinations in Belgium are free.
+Both Kind en Gezin and ONE provide them for all children aged 16 and under, although you may have to pay for any consultations with a GP or paediatrician.

 The full vaccinations calendar in Belgium follows this schedule: